amansharma8944/AssignmentBynry/README.md

 ```sh
 npm run dev
 ```
-The application will start and be accessible at `http://localhost:5173/` (or another available port).
+The application will start and be accessible at `http://localhost:5173/`.

 ## Features